Nik-Streicher/Face_recognition/HELP/videoStream-HELP.md

 # How to use videoStream_recognition.py

 The file is used to recognize people from the video stream.

-By default, the setting is for the video from the camera, to change, enter the path to the video instead of 0.
+By default, it's set to analyse a video stream from the device camera.
+To change this setting, replace 0 with the path to the video.

 In a file 'videoStream_recognition.py'
 ```python